bittukumars/Netflix_data_analysis_project/README.md

 ## Usage

-This repository contains a Jupyter Notebook with Python code for analyzing the Netflix dataset.
-The analysis includes data cleaning, exploratory data analysis (EDA), and visualizations.
+For analyzing this project, the Jupyter Notebook was utilized.
+The analysis involved various data processing tasks, exploratory data analysis, and the creation of visualizations using Python libraries within the Jupyter Notebook environment.